smilingrumia/pixiv-extraction/README.md

 On firefox, when Right Click -> A on a image(to get the link URL quickly)
 recent firefox have an option called ‘Email Image...’, that conflict with this shortcut-key.

-If remove ‘Email Image...’, Right Click -> A on a image will easly copy the URL.(a huge difference to who frequently/many downloads)
+If remove ‘Email Image...’, Right Click -> A on a image will easly copy the URL.(a huge difference to who frequently/many download)
 The follow are how to remove ‘Email Image ’ from firefox.

 about:config